kasslent/clc-digital-skills/_lessons/module-5.2.md

     	color: white;
     }
 >
-> Alright, that should be pretty good for the styles. you can finesse them later.
-The next step is adding the click events using jQuery, that will add and remove the class of `open-nav`.
-To do this we will use a jQuery method called toggleClass();
+> Alright, that should be pretty good for the styles.
+You can finesse them later.
+The next step is adding the click events using jQuery that will add and remove the class of `open-nav`.
+This next bit of code goes in your main.js file that we added to our projcets [last week](http://127.0.0.1:4000/llc-digital-skills/module5-1.html#adding-javascriptjquery-to-your-files).
+If you haven't done that already, be sure to add both jQuery and your own js file to your project.
+>
+To add and remove the class of `open-nav` we will use a jQuery method called `toggleClass();`.
 >
     $(".close, .hamburger").click(function(e){
       e.preventDefault();